 The Impact on Security & Privacy

-The increased activity online unfortunately comes along with a downside.
-A drastic increase in cyber attacks has been recorded during the outbreak of Covid-19.
-Checkpoint reported that “71% of security professionals have noticed an increase in security threats or attacks since the beginning of the Coronavirus outbreak”.
+Unfortunately, as with everything, increased online activity also has its downsides.
+A drastic increase in cyber-attacks has been noted during the early stages of the Coronavirus outbreak.
+According to Checkpoint, “71% of security professionals have noticed an increase in security threats or attacks since the beginning of the Coronavirus outbreak”.
 These attacks most commonly appear in the forms of E-mail phishing, fraudulent web pages, malware and ransomware.

-The intense attack is leading organisations to rethink and assess security set-ups.
+Due to the increasing intensity and numbers of cyber-attacks, many organisations are reconsidering their security set-ups.
 Kristen Poulos, Vice President/General Manager at Belden Industrial Cyber Security confirmed that “Our customers are much more concerned about security now than they were a few months ago”.
-The need for stricter security is leading to an upcycle in cybersecurity as extreme events usually lead to new security standards.
+The need for stricter security is leading to an upscale in cybersecurity, as extreme events create a demand for stronger security standards.

-Many of our clients are eager to address the issues and concerns of their customers regarding covid-19 or in general share their news via blog and social media posts with communication and business updates in this uncertain time essential.
-Newsletters are another medium via which many businesses have switched to, in order to keep in touch with their networks, associates and clients.
+Many of our clients are eager to address their own customers’ concerns regarding COVID-19 and share their news via blog and social media, as communication and business updates in this uncertain time are essential.
+Many businesses have also switched to newsletters as a medium for communicating with their networks, associates and clients.

-We have also found that many existing as well as potential clients, who found themselves with some extra time due to the lockdown, were able to rethink the design, content and functionality of their websites or seriously consider proceeding with a new one.
-We have held many online meetings with clients concerning the design and creation of new websites, optimisation of functionality, re-branding, re-designing, improving security as well as on ways of marketing their services online.
+Additionally, we have also found that many existing and potential clients have reconsidered the design, content and functionality of their websites, or are contemplating an entirely new concept all together.
+We have held many online meetings with clients concerning the design and creation of new websites, optimisation of functionality, re-branding, re-designing, improving security as well as online marketing methods for their services.

-We are happy to work along with our clients to ensure their companies respond, adapt and improve in this difficult time.
+We are happy to work alongside our clients to ensure their companies respond, adapt and grow in these trying times.

 Published on June 04, 2020